Kung Pao Chicken

 ingredients for kung pao chicken

-• Cornstarch – Creates a protective coating that locks in the chicken’s moisture during cooking, preventing it from drying out and ensuring it stays juicy and tender.
+• Cornstarch – Creates a coating that locks in the chicken’s moisture during cooking, preventing it from drying out and ensuring it stays juicy and tender.
 Additionally, it helps thicken the sauce, giving the dish a smooth, glossy finish.

 • Balsamic vinegar – Used as a substitute for Chinese black vinegar, it provides a similar tangy sweetness and depth to the sauce.